 How much does a picket fence cost?

-A 4-foot-high custom picket fence costs from $25 to $50 per linear foot, unpainted.
+A 4-foot-high custom fence costs from $25 to $50 per linear foot, unpainted.
 Price depends on the labor costs in your area, as well as any special details, slope considerations, and site specific issues.
 The size of each picket also affects the cost.
 The smaller the picket, the more labor, for example.

 Many lumber yards carry individual pre-cut pickets in certain styles that can be attached to rails and posts.